| Title: | Choice Item Response Theory |

 A |

-that is a Wishart distribution, aka the sample covariance
+A matrix that is a Wishart distribution, aka the sample covariance

 matrix of a Multivariate Normal Distribution